Reference Entry

 Other Features · foundation · order 20

-Generate exact, phrase, prefix, and fuzzy highlight fragments after retrieval using stored source offsets.
+Generate exact, phrase, prefix, and fuzzy highlight fragments after retrieval using stored source offsets and JSON DSL requests.

 Relevant APIs